trybick/vscode-terminal-zoom/README.md

 ## How To Use

-Three buttons are added to the status bar:
+### Via the status bar

-- Click the `+` and `-` buttons on the status bar to increase/decrease the font-size by 1 pt
+Click the `+` and `-` buttons to increase/decrease the terminal font-size by 1 pt.

-- Click the middle `Terminal` button to bring up a selection menu to set a custom size
+Click the middle `Terminal` button to bring up a selection menu to set a custom size.

-There are also three command pallette commands:
+### Via the command pallette

+Type any of these commands in the command pallette:

-- `Terminal Zoom: Increase terminal font size` - Increase size by 1 pt
+- `Terminal Zoom: Increase terminal font size`
-- `Terminal Zoom: Decrease terminal font size` - Decrease size by 1 pt
+- `Terminal Zoom: Decrease terminal font size`
-- `Terminal Zoom: Set terminal font size` - Open custom selection menu
+- `Terminal Zoom: Set terminal font size`

+## Usage Notes

+The status bar buttons will be hidden if there are no terminals running.
+That way we don't clog up the status bar if terminals are not in use.

 ## License